 Sega World's and Park'sNow, to understand why Sega World London even happened in the first place, we need to start back in 1992.
 Sega were becoming an ever more dominant force in arcades than before, with their groundbreaking Model 1 and Model 2 hardware having been unleashed on the world.
 But, Sega noticed something.
 Most arcades in the UK were a lot different from the ones in the US and Japan.
 They weren't as safe, they weren't as clean, and were even perceived by some as dangerous.

 So, they set out to change that.

 Sega, being crazy as they were at the time, had the idea of opening Sega branded arcades across the UK, being much more safer, to earn them more money and raise the profile of arcade gaming as a whole in the UK.
-Anyway, reaping the rewards of a very successful Christmas 1992, they opened Sega World Bournemouth.
+Anyway, reaping the rewards of Christmas 1992 thanks to the success of Sonic 2, they opened Sega World Bournemouth.

 (Sega World Bournemouth's entrance, circa 1993)

 And speaking of London, Sega also opened an arcade just before Bournemouth called Metropolis in the basement of London's famous Hamley's toy shop.
 It featured a snack bar and an area with a games shop, used to launch Sonic 2.